 What other drugs will affect laronidase?

-Other drugs may interact with laronidase, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect laronidase, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.